ChristianTremblay/pyhaystack/docs/source/connect.rst

   the root CA's certificate itself.
 Note that your server's certificate is *NOT* part of the bundle.

+  See next section on CA certificates for more details on ways to add certificates to the python process (requests).

 * ``tls_cert``: TLS client certificate.
 This is used to authenticate the Pyhaystack client to a Project Haystack server using TLS client authentication.
 It should either be the full path to a combined